Fair Housing

 Under housing law, “assistance animal” is an umbrella term that includes:

-These animals are not considered pets in housing.
+These animals are not considered pets in housing when they are needed as a reasonable accommodation for a disability.

 Landlord Rights & Limits

-Landlords must allow assistance animals as a reasonable accommodation when:
+Landlords must allow assistance animals as a reasonable accommodation when the tenant has a disability and the animal is necessary for that disability.

 - Request documentation if the disability or need is not obvious